kyma-incubator/reconciler/README.md

 6. Endpoints

-   Exposed API interfaces (e.g. HTTP endpoints).
+   Exposed API interfaces (such as HTTP endpoints).

 7. Client

-   Clients (e.g. a microservice) accessing exposed API interfades.
+   Clients (such as a microservice) accessing exposed API interfaces.

 # 10. Risks and Technical Debt

 ## 10.1 Database

-The reconciler is using Postgres to persist business model entities.
+The reconciler uses Postgres to persist business model entities.

 ### 10.1.1 Custom ORM

 Access to the database happens by a custom ORM implementation.
-This decision was taken to offer optimized access and functionalities to the underneath data structure.
-This database layer is still in an early state and lacks many features of the common mainstream ORMs (e.g. [GORM](https://gorm.io/index.html)).
+This decision was taken to offer optimized access and functionalities to the data structure underneath.
+This database layer is still in an early state and lacks many features of the common mainstream ORMs (such as [GORM](https://gorm.io/index.html)).

-This increases maintenance efforts, introduces potential security risks caused by a lower maturity level and can reduce the flexibility of the developers caused by missing or incomplete functionalities.
+This increases maintenance efforts, introduces potential security risks caused by a lower maturity level, and can reduce the flexibility of the developers caused by missing or incomplete functionalities.

 ### 10.1.2 Potential performance bottleneck